Sometimes, The Heroes

 - On the flipside, a Spy is typically unable to face a Soldier in direct combat, which is perfectly within the realm of Competitive Balance.
 However, the Soldier's rockets do splash damage to everyone around them, including the Soldier, and the aforementioned Dead Ringer reduces the damage taken by the Spy.
 If the Soldier is below half health (something the Spy can innately see), a Spy with the Dead Ringer primed can run up into the Soldier's face and cause him to blow himself up with a point blank rocket explosion, then skitter away while invisible after faking their explosive demise.

 - Like most bosses in Golden Sun: Dark Dawn, the Ancient Devil is immune to status effects.
 However, its main gimmick is its power to enchant your player characters into assisting it, and they can be hobbled by status effects.
 Since the Devil will just enchant someone else if its current ally drops, this is a better way to minimize losses.

-- Jormungandr, the second boss of Magicka is a giant snake of the burrowing flavor.
+- Jormungandr, the second boss of Magicka, is a giant snake of the burrowing flavor.
 Normally his head is the only weakpoint, which he holds above the ground when not attacking.
-While it's not to difficult to hit his head during the attack frames, it's far easier to use a shield spell before he comes up or burrows again because he takes collision damage.
-Not only does this do more damage than your average beam spell, it also stuns him briefly and then forces him back under ground before he can attack
+While it's not too difficult to hit his head during the attack frames, it's far easier to use a shield spell before he comes up or burrows again because he takes collision damage.
+Not only does this do more damage than your average beam spell, it also stuns him briefly and then forces him back under ground before he can attack.

 - In Paper Mario: Sticker Star, when you find yourself facing a Big Chain Chomp, the solution to the entire problem isn't trying to deplete the monster's HP with your attacks.
 Instead, you simply pound down the stake keeping it where it is (before you even go into battle with it), and then face it and just wait for it to wake up.
 It does the rest on its own.